alexaustin007/jerai/README.md

 ### The Bottom Line

 Jerai won't replace your developers but will boost productivity.
 What it does is handle the mechanical parts of debugging - the searching, pattern matching, and code generation, so your team can focus on the parts that need human creativity, judgment, and problem-solving.

-## License

-MIT License - Feel free to use and modify

----